Search for strongly lensed counterpart images of binary black hole mergers in the first two LIGO observing runs: Conclusion and outlook

 \section{Conclusion and outlook}

-We have performed the first focused search for strongly lensed counterpart images to all binary black holes from the GWTC-1 catalog~\cite{LIGOScientific:2018mvr}.
+We have performed the first focused search for strongly lensed counterpart images to all binary black hole mergers from the GWTC-1 catalog~\cite{LIGOScientific:2018mvr}.
 We recovered several candidates previously found by \cite{Venumadhav:2019lyq,Nitz:2019hdf}.
-Performing follow-up investigations of these candidate events, we found no evidence that these are lensed counterparts.
+Performing Bayesian inference on these candidate events we found no evidence that these are lensed counterparts.
 All other new candidates are consistent with a noise-only background.

-The absence of clear candidates constrains astrophysical lensing scenarios.
-For example, if all observed \bbh[s] had originated from lower mass, highly magnified, high redshift sources, then we should have observed at least one counterpart.
+The absence of clear candidates from our search already provides useful observational constraints on astrophysical lensing scenarios.
+For example, if all observed \bbh[s] with component masses greater than $15\,\Msun$ had originated from lower mass, highly magnified, high redshift sources~\cite{Broadhurst:2018saj}, then we should have observed at least one counterpart.
 We therefore rule out this hypothesis.

 Another method to search for sub-threshold lensed events has been proposed in~\cite{Li:2019osa}.
-The single-template searches in this letter provide less freedom to match detector noise fluctuations than the template bank employed in~\cite{Li:2019osa}.
+Our single-template searches provide less freedom to match detector noise fluctuations than the template bank employed in~\cite{Li:2019osa}.
 For future applications, the optimal template bank size per event might lie between our single-template method and the larger banks of~\cite{Li:2019osa}.
-For example one could construct a template bank to obtain a certain minimal match across each event's posterior.
+For example, one could construct a template bank to obtain a certain minimal match across each event's posterior distribution.
 We will explore this in more detail in future work.

-A significant improvement could also come from including sky location consistency in the search stage, for example using a multi-detector coherent search \cite{Harry:2010fr}, to eliminate candidates that match well in intrinsic parameters but have poor overlap on the sky.
+As discussed in Sec.~\ref{sec:setup}, our initial matched-filter search stage currently does not check for consistency in the extrinsic parameters (especially the sky location) between any new candidates and the original event used to provide the search template.
+This is a key area where the search could be improved in the future.
+In order to include the extrinsic parameters of the signal a multi-detector coherent search \cite{Harry:2010fr} could be used.
+This would improve the sensitivity of the search by removing candidates that match well in the intrinsic parameters but have poor overlap in sky position.